Soups in Turkey: 7 Popular Turkish Soups That You Must Eat

 Beyond it having a great flavor and being quite satisfying because of the protein and fiber, it is also an incredibly inexpensive soup to make.

-If you’re eating the red lentil version, they apparently have high levels of iron which is great for childhood nutrition.
+If you’re eating the red lentil version, they apparently have high levels of iron which is great for nutrition.

 You can add other veggies like onions, carrots, and potatoes and blend them together.
 Some people like to leave the lentils whole and falling apart but I prefer it blended well.